 Built at the very heart of Paris, the Cathedral of Notre-Dame never seemed to be far away on our recent weekend in Paris.
 If I’m counting, we must have passed the cathedral or caught sight of it at least ten times as we made our way around Paris.
 As we arrived in Paris, this was where the train left us and the Metro picked us up after our flight to Paris with Air France on Friday night.
 We didn’t go into the cathedral as we had other things we wanted to see and I was feeling a bit dismissive of tourist traps and tick list sightseeing.
 Now I rather wish I had braved the crowds and taken a look around, as Notre-Dame seems to hold a power over the Seine and the city and to draw you in.
-I’d like to share with you a few postcards of the different views that I enjoyed of the Cathedral of Notre-Dame de Paris.
+I’d like to share with you a few photos of Notre Dame in Paris and the different views that I enjoyed as we wandered around the Cathedral.

-Our first pass of Notre-Dame was on our way to Ile St Louis where my old friend Fabienne has a gallery on Rue Saint-Louis de l’Ile called Gallerie Kara, selling elegant sculpture, jewellery and artizan pieces from India, Nepal and other parts of Asia.
+Our first pass of Notre-Dame was on our way to Ile St Louis where an old friend has a gallery on Rue Saint-Louis de l’Ile called Galerie Kara, selling elegant sculpture, jewellery and artizan pieces from India, Nepal and other parts of Asia.
 We walked past the imposing western facade of Notre-Dame where crowds of tourists were gathering and a queue was snaking its way into the Cathedral, which is free to visit.

 It was slightly disappointed that the garden immediately in front of the cathedral was fenced off making it look something of a building site.
 Otherwise the cathedral, which dates back to the 12th century was looking beautifully preserved with the white stone that was quarried nearby on the Left Bank looking pristine, as a result of a 10 year cleaning project.